 The Aberdeen train station is located on Guild Street and is in operation thanks to the ScotRail Services.

 Although train services are limited around the area, there are fantastic links to other main locations of Scotland, such as Edinburgh, Inverness and Glasgow.
 This is why corporates tend to book stays in short term accommodation in Aberdeen near the station.

 The bus station is right next to the train station on Guild Street.

-First Aberdeen provide most of the services within the city area.
-For information of the bus routes and times, stop by the First Travel Centre on Union Street.
-It is open 9am-5pm every day except Sunday and public holidays, and they will assist you with all your enquiries.
+First Aberdeen provides most of the services within the city area.
+For information about the bus routes and times, stop by the First Travel Centre on Union Street.
+It is open 9 am-5 pm every day except Sunday and public holidays, and they will assist you with all your enquiries.